ga4gh/vrs/schema/vrs/def/DerivativeSequence.rst

 **Computational Definition**

-A measure of the copies of a :ref:`Location` within a system (e.g. genome, cell, etc.)
+The "Derivative Sequence" data class is a structure for describing a derivate sequence composed from mutiple sequence adjacencies.

     **Information Model**

-Some CopyNumber attributes are inherited from :ref:`Variation`.
+Some DerivativeSequence attributes are inherited from :ref:`Variation`.

     .. list-table::
        :class: clean-wrap